-Single Ventricular Assist Device Care and Outcomes for Failed Stage I Palliation: A Single-Center Decade of Experience
+Single Ventricular Assist Device Care and Outcomes for Failed Stage i Palliation: A Single-Center Decade of Experience

-Blaire E. Kulp, Marium N. Khan, Avihu Gazit, Pirooz Eghtesady, Janet N. Scheel, Ahmed S. Said, Edon J. Rabinowitz
+Blaire E. Kulp, Marium N. Khan, Avihu Z. Gazit, Pirooz Eghtesady, Janet N. Scheel, Ahmed S. Said, Edon J. Rabinowitz

 Research output: Contribution to journalArticlepeer-review